(Admitted in DC and TX)

 David has represented businesses, non-profit organizations, and government employees since 1996.
 Prior to that, he worked for six years in the Washington, D.C. government relations department of the American Chemical Society, which is the world’s largest scientific society.
 His final position there was Manager, Federal and State Programs.
 The first year after law school he had worked in Washington, D.C. for a firm on employment and constitutional law cases.

 David received a J.D. from Baylor Law School in 1989 and a B.A. from Baylor University in 1988.
 While in law school, he clerked in Baylor’s Office of General Counsel and Government Relations.
 He is a member of the District of Columbia Bar and the State Bar of Texas.
 He also is admitted to practice before a number of federal appeals courts (D.C.
 Circuit, Federal Circuit, and Fifth Circuit), federal district courts (District of Columbia and all four Texas districts), the U.S. Court of Federal Claims, and the U.S. Supreme Court.
-His casework has been covered in the Washington Post, Dallas Morning News, Washington Times, Federal Times, San Antonio Business Journal and other publications.
+His casework has been covered in the Washington Post, Dallas Morning News, Washington Times, Federal Times, San Antonio Business Journal, Energy & Environment Daily, and other publications.
+He has twice been published in The Federal Lawyer, the magazine of the Federal Bar Association.
+He contributes the D.C.
+Court of Appeals case summaries for the Federal Bar Association’s Labor and Employment Law Section – Monthly Circuit Update.